 Instructions

-- Place thick sliced French bread on a baking pan under broiler and toast.
+- Place bread on a baking pan under broiler and toast.
 Remove and place in individual baking dishes.

 - Melt the butter in a saucepan over medium-high heat.
-Whisk in flour and cook until golden brown, about 3 minutes.
+Whisk in flour and cook for about 1 minute.
 Warm cream/milk in the microwave and add it slowly to the flour mixture whisking for 2-3 minutes until it just comes to a simmer.
 It should not be too thick.
-Whisk in 1/4 cup cheese, nutmeg and salt and pepper.
+Whisk in ¼ cup cheese, nutmeg and salt and pepper.

 - Add turkey slices to the top of the toasted bread.
-Pour 1/2 cup of sauce over the top and sprinkle with remaining cheese.
-Place under broiler and cook until it is bubbly and lightly brown.
-Remove and top with cooked bacon and tomatoes if desired
+Pour ½ cup of sauce over the top and sprinkle with remaining cheese.
+Place under the broiler and cook until it is bubbly and lightly brown.
+Remove and top with cooked bacon and tomatoes if desired and place back under the broiler for a minute.